RomiconEZ/AnaText/docs/index.rst

    You can adapt this file completely to your preferences, but it should at least contain the root `toctree` directive.

-roman - ETA
+AnaText
 ====================================================================================================================

-Documentation for `eta` python package.
+Documentation for `AnaText` python package.

 .. toctree::